jgravelle/Grompt/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Include the name 'J. Gravelle' somewhere in your code and docs if you use this.
 He's full of himself.

 ## Acknowledgments

 - Thanks to Groq for providing the LLM services used in this utility.
 - This project was inspired by the need for better prompt engineering in AI applications.
+- Created by J. Gravelle, who is indeed full of himself.